andrewlang96/CaesarCrypt/ReadMe.txt

 DecryptionCaeser Outline

 -Encryption
 	First each letter in the alphaben must be assigned a number 1 - 26.
-The user will provide a string of text that they will have encrypted and a key value 1 - 25.
-The sting will be 		converted into a string of its associated numeric values ("abc" --> 1,2,3) and then the key balue will be added mod26 to each of the integers.
-Finally the numbers will be mapped backed 	to letters.
+The user will provide the string of text that they would like to have encrypted as well as a key value that will be used to encrypt the text (1 - 25).
+The provided string will be converted into a list of its associated numeric values ("abc" --> 1,2,3) and then the key value will be added mod26 to each of the associated values.
+Finally the numbers will be mapped backed 	to letters to produce the encrypted string.
 	Example:
 		string = "the string"
 		key = 7